 The Bill provides the Department of Environment and Science’s chief executive with the power to make a standard and to review and change it at any time without sufficient consultation or accountability.
 While the chief executive must consider submissions, there is no requirement for them to account for the impacts of any changes on the farming sector or the regional communities it supports.
 In effect, the regulatory goal posts can be shifted at any time.

 Under the Bill, growers will be required to obtain an environmental authority licence to grow cane on their own land, if that land has not been in cane production for three of the previous 10 years (including one of the previous five years).
 Where a licence is required growers will need to show they can manage water quality risks through farm design and practice standards.

 - Expansion into southern districts

-Should the government's proposed law changes be approved by parliament, growers in Queensland's southern growing regions of Bundaberg, Isis and Maryborough, who are already struggling with drought and soaring electricity prices, will face reef regulations for the first time.
+Should the government's proposed amendments be approved by parliament, growers in Queensland's southern growing regions of Bundaberg, Isis and Maryborough who are already struggling with drought and soaring electricity prices, will face reef regulations for the first time.

 Innovation, Tourism Development and Environment Committee web page including links the the transcripts of the hearings in Cairns, Townsville, Mackay and Bundaberg.

 Committee Report on the Bill released 26 April

 Industry response to proposed expansion of Reef Regulations - Australian Canegrower 11 March 2019